mdileepkumar438/PDE4430_CW1/README.md

 #

-### Task 3: Avoiding Wall Collion When it reaches certain pre-defined border:
+### Task 3: Avoiding Wall Collion When it reaches certain pre-defined border

 This Task overwrites the position of the Turtle when ever it reaches the border and makes a turn and also using the ``Teleop_key`` to move the `Turtle`.
 The Launch file [Avoid_collision.launch](https://github.com/mdileepkumar438/PDE4430_CW1/blob/main/launch/Avoid_collision.launch) for reporduce the results.